Commissioned art by @abatintheattic on twitter.

 About the book;

-TLYGM is adult fiction in the fantasy romance genre.
+TLYGM is adult fiction in the romance genre (with a fantasy setting and some relating elements).
 There's plenty of cursing, as well as a bit of violence and sexual content.
 Both main characters are trans men, but themes of identity aren't delved into significantly.
 This book is about the characters, not the labels.

-Grendel Menz, the artist who did the art shown on this site's home page, will be designing the book cover for TLYGM.
+Grendel Menz, the artist who did the art shown on this site's homepage, will be designing the book cover for TLYGM.
 Check out their portfolio (linked on the homepage) as their artwork is immensely impressive.
+The homepage art was commissioned based on a scene from draft two of this book, and the entire comic can be viewed in full here.

-Proper newsletter setup is being put off until it becomes more of a broader demand; if you want [likely rare] email updates, submit your email address to this form and you'll be connected if/when those happen.
+Proper newsletter setup is being put off until it becomes more of a broader demand; if you want email updates, submit your email address to this form and you'll be connected when those happen.

 About the author;

-R.E.
-Brenner is a 23 year old avid writer living in coastal Maine (ironically not far from Stephen King's famous house) with their boyfriend and cat.
+Ren Brenner is a 24 year old avid writer living in coastal Maine (ironically not far from Stephen King's famous house) with their boyfriend and cat.
 The Life You Gave Me will be their debut novel, with several ideas for more in the future (including a TLYGM sequel and another story set in the same world-setting).

 Contact can be broached via email.